Cognitive poetics: Cognitive-Linguistic Significance

 The close link between knowledge and meaning is essential to establish in cognitive linguistic assumptions.
 According to these assumptions, language is understood through an individual’s knowledge of the world.
-In relation to cognitive poetics, this significant relationship is also deemed as crucial assumption for the theory, as this can be applied in terms of the nature and language of literature.
+In relation to cognitive poetics, this significant relationship is also deemed a crucial assumption for the theory, as it can be applied in terms of the nature and language of literature.

 Cognitive linguists use metaphor as an example for the intersection between knowledge and meaning.
-They explain that the root of metaphor may originate from metaphorical thought, which is described to be a result of an individual’s reflection of their real-world experiences.
-This highlights another key assumption cognitive linguists’ maintain, that is, language, cognition and experience are closely connected.
+They explain that the root of metaphor may originate from metaphorical thought, which is described as a result of an individual’s reflection on their real-world experiences.
+This highlights another key assumption cognitive linguists maintain, that is, language, cognition and experience are closely connected.

 Consequently, observing metaphors in this manner helps uncover the contextual background of the writer in question.
 In cognitive poetics, context is an essential notion for understanding literature.

 One example of cognitive poetics using these assumptions is in the literary device of humour.
-Through the combination of metaphors, and the manipulation of metaphorical schemas, a writer can successfully draw upon the desired emotional response, however more research pertaining to the role of humour and cognitive poetics is needed.
+Through the combination of metaphors and the manipulation of metaphorical schemas, a writer can successfully draw upon the desired emotional response.
+More research on the role of humour and cognitive poetics is needed.

+Criticism

+The empirical gap

+Many cognitive poetic frameworks borrow terminology from cognitive psychology but without importing the methodological standards — controlled experiments, falsifiability, operationalized constructs.
+The "cognitive" in cognitive poetics is often more metaphorical than scientific.

+The correlation problem

+Observing that readers report a certain experience and that the text has a certain feature doesn't establish that one causes the other, let alone via the postulated mechanism.
+Schema theory, for instance, can explain almost any interpretive outcome post-hoc, which makes it unfalsifiable in practice.

+Construct validity

+Terms like "text-world" or "deictic shift" are rarely defined with the precision needed to test whether they're actually distinct, coherent constructs or just umbrella labels for heterogeneous phenomena.